-The best 5 free alternatives to the Task Manager in Windows
+7 better alternatives to the Task Manager from Windows

-The Task Manager app from Windows is a very important feature of this operating system, and nearly everyone has used it on their Windows devices and computers.
-We also think that the most frequent use of this tool is to close apps that no longer respond.
-Besides that, the Task Manager gives you a perspective of the resources available on your devices, how they are used, the performance of your Windows device and so on.
-If you get bored with the default Task Manager and you want to use an alternative that meets your needs in a better way, read this roundup and discover the best alternatives:
+The Task Manager app from Windows is an essential feature of the operating system, and nearly everyone has used it on their computers.
+We also think that the most frequent use of this tool is to close apps that no longer respond to clicks and commands.
+Besides that, the Task Manager gives you a perspective of the resources available on your devices, how they are used, the performance of your Windows device, and so on.
+If you got bored with the default Task Manager and you want to use another app that meets your needs in a better way, read this roundup and discover the best alternatives:

 1. Process Explorer

-Process Explorer is a tool develo ped by the Microsoft Windows Sysinternals team, and it is a good alternative to the Task Manager.
-As you can see in the screenshot below, the currently active processes are organised in a tree-like view which helps you understand who started each running process and app.
+Process Explorer is a tool developed by the Microsoft Windows Sysinternals team, and it is a good alternative to the Task Manager.
+As you can see in the screenshot below, the currently active processes are organized in a tree-like view, which helps you understand who started each running process and app.
 The program also gives you information about resource consumption and plenty of details about each running task.
 Besides that, Process Explorer provides a powerful search engine that helps you quickly find the process of a specific app or program that runs on your Windows device.
-In order to use this feature, right click or press and hold the target icon next to binocular icon and place it on the window of the program that you are interested in.
-When you go back to Process Explorer , you'll see selected the process that opened that window.
+To use this feature, right-click or press-and-hold the target icon next to the binocular icon and place it on the window of the program that you are interested in.
+When you go back to Process Explorer, the process that opened that window is selected.

 Download page: Process Explorer

-Process Hacker is another free tool that monitors processes and task.
+Process Hacker is another free tool that monitors processes and tasks.
 It offers almost the same features as Process Explorer.
-As in Process Explorer , the processes that are currently running on your computer are displayed in tree-like view that can be customized.
-Process Hacker allows you to find handles and DLLs , to view and close network connections and to control services that are not listed in the standard services panel.
+The processes that are currently running on your computer are displayed in a tree-like view that can be customized, similar to Process Explorer.
+Process Hacker allows you to find handles and DLLs, to view and close network connections, and to control services that are not listed in the standard services panel.

 Download page: Process Hacker

-System Explorer is free program that works well on each version of Windows.
-It provides all the common tools like managing the programs that automatically run when Windows starts, exploring system add-ons, drivers and services.
-In addition, you can perform a security scan in order to determine which processes are safe or harmful.
+System Explorer is a free program that works well on each version of Windows.
+It provides all the common tools like managing the programs that automatically run when Windows starts, exploring system add-ons, drivers, and services.
+Also, you can perform a security scan to determine which processes are safe or harmful.

 Download page: System Explorer